Lucy in the Sky with Diamonds: Legacy

 Lennon mentioned "Lucy in the Sky" in the Beatles' song "I Am the Walrus", a song that was admittedly inspired by LSD.

 A 3.2-million-year-old, 40% complete fossil skeleton of an Australopithecus afarensis specimen, discovered in 1974 by Donald Johanson, Yves Coppens, Maurice Taieb and Tom Gray, was named "Lucy" because the Beatles song was being played loudly and repeatedly on a tape recorder in the camp.
 The phrase "Lucy in the sky" became "Lucy in disguise" to the anthropologists, because they initially did not understand the impact of their discovery.
 The NASA mission Lucy has, in turn, been named after the fossil.
 It arrived at its first target, asteroid 152830 Dinkinesh, in November 2023.

 In 2009 Julian with James Scott Cook and Todd Meagher released "Lucy", a song that is a quasi-follow-up to the Beatles song.
 The cover of the EP showed four-year-old Julian's original drawing, that now is owned by David Gilmour from Pink Floyd.

 Lennon's original handwritten lyrics sold at auction in 2011 for $230,000.

 The star BPM 37093 has been nicknamed Lucy, since its core is made of carbon, the same material diamonds are made of.

+Lucy Heartfilia, one of the protagonists of manga series Fairy Tail, is named after the song.